TheRealBond/Portfolio-1-Forest-Running/README.md

 # Forest-Running
-This website is built using HTML and CSS to create a Forest of Dean running guide providing the user a choice of different running start points and style with a recommended rough route to start their eploration of the beautiful Forest of Dean.
+    This website is built using HTML and CSS to create a Forest of Dean running guide providing the user a choice of different running start points and run type with a recommended rough route to start their eploration of the beautiful Forest of Dean.

 ## Running in the Forest of Dean Home page:
     This is the main landing page of my website created to allow the user to choose the type of run they wish to go for and they are then provided a start point via a link to another internal page with more information relating to that type of run.
+The aim of this page is encourage the user to explore the site and the Forest of Dean more.

 ![homepage image](https://github.com/TheRealBond/Portfolio-1-Forest-Running/blob/main/assets/images/welcomepage.png?raw=true)